Planning Misconduct in Office Defence Lawyers (Art. 320 CP)

 Defence Strategy

 The defence rests on several axes.
 First, the absence of the "knowingly" element: the offence requires knowledge of the injustice, so that mere administrative illegality, reasonable interpretive disagreement or error about the applicable rules exclude intent.
 Second, the cover of prior favourable technical reports: when the official acts under reports of the technical or legal services, knowledge of injustice fades.
-Third, the distinction between mere irregularity and an unjust decision: not every procedural breach amounts to prevarication.
+Third, the distinction between mere irregularity and an unjust decision: not every procedural breach amounts to misconduct in office.
 Fourth, the delimitation of competence and of the defendant's effective participation in the decision.

-Difference from Generic Prevarication (Art.
+Difference from Generic Misconduct in Office (Art.
 404 CP)

 Environmental and Urban Planning Crimes in Spain: Defence Guide